xtream1101/scraperx/README.md

 The Request object also gives full access to the WriteTo class (see <here> about what that has)

-A request will retry n (3 by default) times to get a successful status code, each retry it will try and trigger a function called `new_profile()` where you have the chance to switch the headers/proxy the request is using (will only update for that request?).
+A request will retry _n_ times (3 by default) to get a successful status code, each retry it will try and trigger a function called `new_profile()` where you have the chance to switch the headers/proxy the request is using (will only update for that request?).
 If that function does not exist, it will try again with the same data.

 #### Setting headers/proxies